 We’ve also added support for Color Variables in web app Inspector, making them great for handoff.

-How to create a Color Variable
+Creating a Color Variable

 You can create a new Color Variable from the Inspector, from the Components View or from the Find and Replace menu.